adoolaeghe/Love-Block/README.md

 ## Tech Stack

-Ethereum/Testrpc
+:computer: Ethereum/Testrpc

-Truffle
+:computer: Truffle

-Solidity
+:computer: Solidity

-Javascript
+:computer: Javascript

-Jade
+:computer: Jade

-Web3.js
+:computer: Web3.js

 ## Team charter

+A set of values agreed upon by the whole team on the first day of the project.

 * Simplicity
 * Stand ups daily 10am